-Nancy is a bilingual HR Professional with over 20 years’ experience working as a generalist and specialist in both the public and private sectors.
-She has a Bachelor of Fine Arts from the University of Victoria, and a Masters of Arts in Organizational Management and Development from Fielding Graduate University in Santa Barbara, CA. She has served on several committees and working groups, including Human Resources Professional Association’s Exam Validation Committee, a Critical Incident Stress Response team, a values and ethics working group, job evaluation committees, and employee onboarding and career planning speaker panels.
-She is a Certified Human Resources Leader (CHRL) and Mental Health First Aid Trainer.
+Nancy is a bilingual HR Professional with over 20 years of experience working as a generalist and specialist in both the public and private sectors.
+She has a Bachelor of Fine Arts from the University of Victoria and a Master of Arts in Organizational Management and Development from Fielding Graduate University in Santa Barbara, CA. She has served on several committees and working groups, including Human Resources Professional Association’s Exam Validation Committee, a Critical Incident Stress Response team, a values and ethics working group, job evaluation committees, and employee onboarding and career planning speaker panels.
+In addition, she is a Certified Human Resources Leader (CHRL) and Mental Health First Aid Trainer.

 Laura Crich (comité des ressources humaines)

 Laura is a registered nurse currently pursuing a Master of Health Science at the University of Ottawa.
 She began her nursing career in emergency medicine at St. Thomas Elgin General Hospital and currently works in the emergency department at the Civic Hospital in Ottawa.
 While living in London, Ontario she worked at a nurse practitioner-led clinic that specialized in health care for vulnerable and marginalized women and children.
 This work inspired her thesis research which is exploring Syrian refugee women’s reproductive health experiences in Ontario.
 Another research project she is working on is the mental health and lived experiences of women who access violence against women shelters in Ottawa.
 Laura is a proud feminist and passionate about women’s sexual and reproductive health.

 Tanya Ironstone (Building & Relocation Committee)